IIT-EnergySystemModels/openTEPES/README.md

 # Architecture

 The package is organised in six layers, from input/output (pure pandas, no Pyomo) up to result aggregation.
-Each layer is a subpackage so concerns are addressable in code and the parallelisation modes (per-case sweep, in-memory overlay, post-build hot-swap) become first-class architectural seams.
+The split-out modules live in the `src/` package and encode their layer in the file name (`openTEPES_IO_*` for input/output, `openTEPES_Solver_*` for the solver layer), so concerns are addressable in code and the parallelisation modes (per-case sweep, in-memory overlay, post-build hot-swap) become first-class architectural seams.

 ![Architecture diagram](/doc/img/openTEPES_architecture.svg)